Teamkiller324/StatsMe/README.md

 Tons of commands to change how many points the player gets rewarded/subtracted and more.
 (more to be added here since it's on early stages.

+Plugin natives (Natives can be used on other plugins for specific checks or such.

 # Features yet to be added: (Will be added later on)
 Achievements.
 (Earn achievements by doing the objective such as 25 headshots or 5 airshots, etc).